WYLE (FM)

-WYLE (95.1 MHz), branded as Willie 95.1 & 97.5, is a classic country formatted FM radio station in Grove City, Pennsylvania.
+WYLE (95.1 MHz), branded as Willie 95.1 & 97.5, is a classic country formatted FM radio station in Grove City, Pennsylvania, United States.
 It is owned by Seven Mountains Media, through licensee Southern Belle Media Family, LLC.
 The station originates its programming from facilities it shares with WKST and WUZZ in New Castle, Pennsylvania.

 WYLE is a station on the Pittsburgh Steelers Radio Network.

 History

 Beginnings as WEDA-FM

 WYLE first signed on the air on September 10, 1962, as WEDA-FM, under the ownership of WEDA Inc. Founder James V. Perry also served as president and general manager, and was also a two-term mayor for Grove City beginning in 1970.
 Studios were located at 125 S. Broad Street in Grove City.
 The station first broadcast at this frequency with a power output of 3,000 watts.

 For much of its early history, the station broadcast a format of easy-listening and adult contemporary music until the early 1980s, when it adopted an urban contemporary format.
 However, it reverted to adult contemporary music by 1986 when the station went through its first ownership change in December of that year.
 Western Pennsylvania Radio was a division of Beta Broadcasting, a corporation headed by Bruce Simel.